-WCPO reported that the Cincinnati metro area, taking in Northern Kentucky and southern Indiana, is ranked by the OMB as the nation’s 29th-largest, while Dayton’s metro area comes in at number 73.
-Combine them, and you come up with a metro of more than 3 million people – 18th biggest in the United States.
+WCPO reported that the Cincinnati metro area, which includes Northern Kentucky and Southern Indiana, is ranked by the OMB as the nation’s 29th-largest MSA, while Dayton’s metro area comes in at 73rd.
+Combine them, and you come up with a metro of more than 3 million people – making this hypothetical Cincinnati-Dayton MSA the 18th largest in the United States.

-The possibility of this happening has long been the focus of hope and speculation.
-Back in April 2015, for example, the Journal-News in Butler County was predicting that “the two cities and their surrounding suburbs could merge over the next five years to become one metropolitan in the eyes of the federal government”– a timetable that would put it on track for the 2020 Census returns.
+The possibility of this happening has long been the focus of hope and speculation for area business owners, local governments and commercial landholders.
+Back in April 2015, for example, the Journal-News in Butler County predicted that “the two cities and their surrounding suburbs could merge over the next five years to become one metropolitan area in the eyes of the federal government”– a timetable that would put the merger on track for the 2020 Census returns.

-As one might expect, the prospect of a Queen City-Gem City merger is attractive to business and civic leaders.
-In a February 2017 article in Heartland Real Estate Business magazine, Richard Meder of Colliers International called combining the two metro areas “a winning strategy,” that would “make the southwest Ohio region more attractive to companies looking to locate in a large city, especially if those companies want a more affordable area than metros like New York, Los Angeles or Chicago.”
+As one might expect, the prospect of a Queen City-Gem City merger is attractive to commercial and civic entities in the area.
+In a February 2017 article in Heartland Real Estate Business magazine, Richard Meder of Colliers International called combining the two metro areas “a winning strategy” that would “make the Southwest Ohio region more attractive to companies looking to locate in a large city, especially if those companies want a more affordable area than metros like New York, Los Angeles or Chicago.”
 Others believe a higher metro ranking could help in attracting federal development dollars.

-For some the question seems to be less whether the merger will happen than when.
-Meder, for example, suggests that based on current growth patterns “it appears to be only a matter of time before the two MSAs merge together,” but doesn’t suggest a date.
+For many, the question of this MSA merger seems to be less whether it will happen than when.
+Meder, for example, suggests that based on current growth patterns, “it appears to be only a matter of time before the two MSA’s merge together.”
+However, he doesn’t speculate on a date.

-In the WCPO story Joe Hinson, president and chief executive officer of the West Chester-Liberty Chamber Alliance, likewise calls the merger “inevitable,” but doesn’t expecting the 2020 Census data to support it yet.
+In the WCPO story, Joe Hinson, President and CEO of the West Chester-Liberty Chamber Alliance, likewise calls the merger “inevitable,” but he doesn’t expect the 2020 Census data to support it yet.